-Both carcase and scan data is used in BREEDPLAN to produce EBVs for IMF.
-As s strong genetic correlation has been found to exist between scanned and carcase measurements of IMF, these traits can be combined to compute the IMF EBV.
-The trait is adjusted to estimate IMF at 300 kg carcase weight.
-An individual carcase measure will, therefore, contribute more to the accuracy of the EBV than individual ultrasound estimates.
+Both carcass and scan data is used in BREEDPLAN to produce the estimated breeding value (EBV) for IMF.
+As a strong genetic correlation has been found to exist between scanned and carcass measurements of IMF, these traits can be combined to compute the IMF EBV.
+The trait is adjusted to estimate IMF at 300 kg carcass weight.
+An individual carcass measure will, therefore, contribute more to the accuracy of the EBV than individual ultrasound estimates.
 The relative ease of collecting the scan measures, the availability of measures on the prospective parent animals and the younger age at which the scans can be taken, all lead to scan data being most likely to constitute the majority of data submitted for IMF EBV calculation.